Type 19 155 mm wheeled self-propelled howitzer: Chassis

-The cabin welcomes three persons from the crew.
-It is air-conditioned.
-The two other crew members are at the middle of the truck, one on either side of the gun, in a small compartment designed for their transport.
+The air-conditioned front cabin has seats for three crew members.
+Two other crew members are seated at the middle of the truck, one on either side of the gun, in a small open compartment designed for their transport.
+The howitzer gun is mounted to the rear of the vehicle, which is equipped with a spade to absorb recoil from the gun.

-Cannon
+Gun

-The cannon is based on the Type 99 155 mm self-propelled howitzer.
-As the cannon is externally mounted, it was modified to remove the smoke extractor of the propellant gasses (present on the Type 99).
+The howitzer gun is a modified version of the 155 mm 52-calibre gun used on the Type 99 155 mm self-propelled howitzer.
+As the gun is externally mounted, it was modified to remove the smoke extractor of the propellant gasses (present on the Type 99).